Food on Yom Kippur? Isn’t Yom Kippur the most famous fast day on the Jewish calendar?

 To be considered a festive meal, challah (or bread) must be served.
 Many people serve kreplach, dumplings, because the hidden bits of meat in dough are symbolic of our desire that God will hide our sins.

-The seudah hamafseket is usually eaten after the afternoon service, closer to evening, but while it is still daytime.
+The seudah hamafseket is usually eaten after the afternoon service, closer to evening, but while it is yet daytime.
 It is recommended that one eat only light foods which are not too salty (therefore it is customary not to eat fish at this meal) and to avoid intoxicating beverages.

 Different families have their own customs how to best celebrate the successful conclusion of Yom Kippur with a festive meal and “break fast.”
 Many Ashkenazi families have dairy meals, while Sephardi families will eat a meat meal.